University at Albany Information

 The ITS HelpDesk located in LC-27 is available to answer questions about ITS-provided services.
 Faculty, staff and students can submit questions at https://www.albany.edu/its/help.

-The University Health Center, located next to the uptown campus, provides medical services for the University community during regular academic semesters.
-Students who have a (required) health form on file are eligible for continuing care at the University Health Center.
+Student Health Services, located next to the uptown campus, provides medical services for the University community during regular academic semesters.
+Students who have a (required) health form on file are eligible for continuing care at Student Health Services.
 We also provide emergency care and referral for faculty, staff and visitors.

 Our telephone number is 442-5454.
 Call for an appointment or, when necessary, visit our urgent care unit.
 We also offer a Self-Help Cold Clinic stocked with over-the-counter medications from our pharmacy.